How Much Is a Listing Agent Commission? 5 Factors That Determine Pay in 2025

 How are listing agent commissions different from buyer agent commissions?

 While the total commission is often split relatively evenly, listing agents typically have higher upfront costs (professional photography, marketing materials, signage) but may spend less time with clients compared to buyer agents, who often show numerous properties over an extended period.
+The listing agent’s commission comes from the seller’s proceeds at closing.

 Are real estate agent commissions tax-deductible?

 For homeowners selling their primary residence, commissions are not typically tax-deductible expenses but instead reduce the capital gain on the sale.
 For investment properties, commissions can usually be deducted as selling expenses against any capital gains.
+Consult with a tax professional for guidance specific to your situation.

 How do market conditions affect real estate agent commissions?